Posted on: 30 Apr, 2019

 I had in mind to transition from just eye-balling and monitoring these charts manually to build a script via Tradingview that makes calculations real time (whenever the change in the moving average slope first occurs, and not when the bar/line closes), so that one can decide whether or not its a signal worth trading as part of a new trend emerging.
 Note, this is not so much a signal-triggering indicator but rather a tool to constantly be on the lookout monitoring what currencies might start to develop trends.

-To discuss it further, you just need to register to Global Prime Discord room in the following link and I will be happy to discuss it further with anyone who is interested in exploiting all the benefits that it can offer.
+To discuss it further, you just need to register to Global Prime Discord room in the following link and I will be happy to attend your questions to anyone who is interested in exploiting all the benefits that it can offer.

 The way you add the script into your Tradingview chart is by first copy everything in the txt file.
 Then go to Pine editor (bottom middle-left) in your tradingview chart, delete everything there, then Paste the script.
 Then click Add to Chart (top right of the pine editor).